faisalmemon/ios-crash-dump-analysis-book/README.md

 - Review the `.docx` version and run the spell and grammar checker, fixing any faults in the markdown
 - Review the markdown and insert latex index entries, cross referencing prior indexed items for uniformity and grouping

-The aim was to leave each chapter in a near-publishable state to avoid accumulating a large backlog of work.
+The aim was to leave each chapter in a near-publishable state, to avoid accumulating a large backlog of work.
+I resisted placing any TODO work items in the markdown text.
+I maintained a `ideas.txt` file for chapter and content ideas as I went through.
+I also did a `grep` for forward topic references in the book so that I covered later on what was promised earlier on.
+The main benefit was I had a good idea of my progress on the book as I went along.

-In terms of writing style, I used first person for the perface.
-I used "you" for the Introduction, and used "we" elsewhere.
-I had a script to check not to use "you" when a "we" should have been used.
+In terms of writing style, I used first person singular for the preface.
+I used second person plural for the Introduction, and used first person plural elsewhere.
+I had a script to check not to use "you" when a "we" should have been used in the main body of the text.

 Once all chapters were done, the whole book was read through using VoiceOver (Option-Escape) because this catches proof reading errors (like swapping around words or duplicating words).